 Many people don’t realize just how much the space around us affects our mood.
 Our home — and especially our bedroom — is a place where all our possessions “speak to us”.
-If you want to create a bedroom — a nice shield to the cold world — you’re going to need to make use of the best bedroom furniture.
+If you want to create a bedroom — a nice shield from the cold world — you’re going to need to make use of the best bedroom furniture.

 But not all furniture was created equally.
 Not every piece of expensive furniture is worth the money.

-On top of that, sometimes it’s less about the specific product you buy, and more about the interior design you employ to your benefit.
+On top of that, sometimes it’s less about the specific product you buy and more about the interior design you employ to your benefit.

 This article will walk you through some of the easiest bedroom design tips you can use to improve the look and feel of your room.